Shareholder, Agrium spar over value of retail arm

-Aug 15 Activist investor Jana Partners LLC, the biggest shareholder in Canadian fertilizer company Agrium Inc , chastised the company in a private meeting on Wednesday over a recent change in how it compares its retail performance against other companies.
+Activist investor Jana Partners LLC, the biggest shareholder in Canadian fertilizer company Agrium Inc (AGU.TO), chastised the company in a private meeting on Wednesday over a recent change in how it compares its retail performance against other companies.

 Jana, a New York-based hedge fund that owns a roughly 5 percent stake, believes that Agrium can create greater value for shareholders by separating its farm retailing network from its wholesale fertilizer production business.